JonCastaway/FiTaDoServer/README.md

 - **Flat mesh network**: Direct connections between devices without requiring a central server.
 - **WireGuard protocol**: High-speed, low-latency

-**If you don't have a Tailscale account, Sign Up for Tailscale, it is free for up to 100 devices:** you can sign up using this [Tailscale](https://tailscale.com).
+**If you don't have a Tailscale account sign up, it is free for up to 100 devices:**

+you can sign up using this [Tailscale](https://tailscale.com).

 1. **Install Tailscale**: Visit [tailscale.com](https://tailscale.com/download) to download and install Tailscale.